-- New lumps in the breast, on the chest wall or under the arm. - Unusual changes at the site of your surgery or in the scar itself - Bone pain eg pain in the back that does not improve with painkillers. - Chest pain - Abdominal pain - Unexplained rash on the breast - · Unexplained weight loss and a loss of appetite or a constant feeling of nausea - A dry persistent cough or a feeling of breathlessness. - Severe headaches especially if worse in the mornings.
+- New lump(s) in the breast, on the chest wall or under the arm. - Unusual changes at the site of your surgery or in the scar itself - Bone pain eg pain in the back that does not improve with painkillers. - Chest pain - Abdominal pain - Unexplained rash on the breast - Unexplained weight loss and a loss of appetite or a constant feeling of nausea - A dry persistent cough or a feeling of breathlessness. - Severe headaches especially if worse in the mornings.

-Other Scans and Tests Apart from regular mammograms/ultrasounds, you won't normally have routine scans and tests.
-This is because large studies have shown this is not useful in finding further cancer spread, and doesn't improve overall survival.
-Further investigations will not be done routinely unless you have symptoms which require investigation.
-If you have had an early menopause due to your breast cancer treatment or your specialist team has concerns about the affect your tablet treatment might have on your bone strength, it may be recommended that you have regular bone density scans every two years.
-The following tests are NOT currently recommended for regular follow-up care because they have not been shown to lengthen the life of a person with breast cancer:
+Other Scans and Tests Apart from regular mammogram/ultrasound +/- MRI, other scans and tests are not routinely required in the absence of symptoms.
+This is because large studies have to date NOT shown them to be associated with an improvement in overall survival.
+Further investigations will therefore not be undertaken routinely unless you have symptoms which require investigation.
+If you have had an early menopause due to your breast cancer treatment, or your specialist team has concerns about the affect your anti-hormonal tablet treatment might have on your bone strength, it may be recommended that you have regular, 2 yearly bone density scans.
+The tests listed below are NOT therefore currently recommended on a routine basis for asymptomatic patients as part of their standard regular follow-up care, because they have NOT been shown to lengthen the life of a person with breast cancer:

-- Blood tests- including liver function tests and tumour markers
+- Blood tests- including liver function tests and serum tumour markers

 - Chest x-ray

 - Bone scan

 - Liver ultrasound

 - Computed tomography (CT) scan

 - Positron emission tomography (PET) scan